 - Maintiaining a search engine-friendly and error-free site is important to your ability to rank high for keywords and phrases.
 Use Screaming Frog software to search for broken links, errors, duplicate pages, missing tags and many other problems that could be holding you back.

 - Are you using http or https?
 Search engines are giving preference to encrypted sites since they are generally safer for website visitors.
 Once you switch to https, be sure to test your site using JitBit to avoid undetected security errors.

 - Is your site following Google’s guidelines?
 If not, you could get a penalty or risk having your site removed from the search engine.
 Use Varvy to test for compliance with Google.

 - What keywords does your site rank for?
 Are you gaining or losing ground?
 What keywords are your competitors using?
-Use SEMrush to test for SEO competitive data.
+Use SEMrush to research SEO competitive data.

 One of the most cost effective ways to drive converting traffic to your website or other offer is through video marketing.
 Whether you post to YouTube or produce your own independent videos, search engines love this content, and so do visitors.
 In fact, major retailers state that 90% of visitors find viewing video helpful to their buying decisions.

 More than 30 percent of people use social media at work, and many more use social media during leisure time.
 Facebook, Twitter, Google+ and other social networking sites are an excellent means of promoting your business, but to be successful, you should develop a social media strategy.